keu/docs/astro/deployment-metrics.md

 2. [Create a new environment variable](environment-variable.md) in your Deployment.
 Specify the variable key as `DATADOG_API_KEY` and its value as your Datadog API key.
 Select the **Secret** checkbox.
 3. Save the environment variable.

-After you complete this setup, Astro launches a sidecar container in your Deployment that runs [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/?tab=hostagent).
+After you configure the API key, Astro automatically launches a sidecar container in your Deployment that runs [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/?tab=hostagent).
 This container works with your Deployment's existing StatsD infrastructure to export Airflow metrics to the Datadog instance associated with your API key.

 ## Astro usage